THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 The binary redesign achieved a Balanced Accuracy of 0.930 and improved **Negative recall** to 0.929, reducing the False Negative Rate to 7.1%.
 Overall classification accuracy reached 0.931.

-This makes the model statistically robust and operationally reliable for dissatisfaction monitoring.
+This improves operational reliability for dissatisfaction monitoring under class imbalance conditions.

 This modelling evolution reflects the CRISP-DM principle of iterative refinement, where model design adapts based on evaluation feedback and deployment feasibility considerations.